achernetsov/vue-keycloak-template/README.md

 docker-compose up -d
 ```

 Keycloak will import realm with clients and roles, but without users.
+Also client's secrets will be dropped.

-Go to http://localhost:8081, login as admin / admin, and create user alice with password alice.
+Go to http://localhost:8083/admin/master/console/#/vue-template, login as admin / admin

+Create user alice with password alice.

+Regenerate back secret, put it in back/src/main/resources/application.properties (quarkus.oidc.credentials.secret)

 2. Start back